vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 I guess this could be convenient sometimes when messing around in a REPL or something...

-But for the most part, I think this is bananas. `"use strict";` prevents this and should absolutely be included at the top of any ES5 script.
+But for the most part, this is bananas. `"use strict";` prevents this and should be included at the top of any ES5 script.

-#### 3 "You can instantiate them without a value"
+#### 3 "They can be declared without a value"

 You may have seen someone do something along these lines before:
 ```javascript